4GeeksAcademy/master-python-programming-exercises/exercises/116-Eight-queens/README.md

 # `116` Eight queens

 ## 📝 Instructions:

 It is possible to place 8 queens on an 8×8 chessboard so that no two queens threaten each other.
 Thus, it requires that no two queens share the same row, column, or diagonal.

-Given a placement of 8 queens on the chessboard.
-If there is a pair of queens that violates this rule, print YES, otherwise print NO. The input consists of eight coordinate pairs, one pair per line, with each pair giving the position of a queen on a standard chessboard with rows and columns numbered from 1 to 8 (check the image).
+Given a placement of 8 queens on the chessboard:

+1. If there is a pair of queens that violates this rule, print YES, otherwise print NO. The input consists of eight coordinate pairs, one pair per line, with each pair giving the position of a queen on a standard chessboard with rows and columns numbered from 1 to 8 (check the image).